softflow-anonymous/SoftFlow/pointclouds/README.md

 CUDA_VISIBLE_DEVICES=0 bash scripts/generate1.sh
 ```

-or you can use the pretrained model:
+or you can sample from the pretrained model:
 ```generate1_pretrained
 CUDA_VISIBLE_DEVICES=0 bash scripts/generate1_pretrained.sh
 ```